iturdikulov/notes/Go_tour.md

 <!-- TODO: https://go.dev/blog/constants -->

 When you need an integer value you should use ==`int`== unless you have a specific reason to use a sized or unsigned integer type.
+TODO: why? <!--SR:!2025-07-31,4,190-->

 If variables declared without an explicit initial value, which values they will have?
 <br class="f">
 Zero values:
 - `0` - for numeric types,